 The cost to become an owner is quite reasonable, especially considering how good you will feel when you do!
 Purchasing your ownership interest in The Co-op is only $200, and it can be paid at once or in installment payments of $40 annually for 5 years.
 Your ownership in the store can be sold back to The Co-op at any time.
 There are no annual dues or maintenance fees associated with your ownership.

-Co-op membership is voluntary.
-You do not have to be a member to shop; everyone is welcome!
-However, there are some special benefits that we offer to Co-op members:
+Co-op ownership is voluntary.
+You do not have to be an owner to shop; everyone is welcome!
+However, there are some special benefits that we offer to Co-op owners:

 - Receive 20% off special order products

-- Receive special Owner Discounts on products you love
+- Receive special Owner Deals on products you love

 - Vote in our democratic elections for the Board of Directors